sbcgua/sap-nw-abap-vagrant/README.md

 - open shell in cloned directory (where `Vagrantfile` is)
 - run `vagrant up`
 - wait for installation to finish ... (took ~1-1.5 hours on my laptop)
-- you can connect to the system and follow the post-install steps from the official guide.
+- you can connect to the system and follow the post-install steps from the official guide (in particular SAP licence installation).
 The system will be at 127.0.0.1, 00, NPL.

 ## How to use